elevaunt/gatsby-starter-decap-cms/src/pages/site-pages/home-page-mental-programmers.md

         size: md
         icon:
           color: secondary
-      body: We Help People Overcome Pornography So That They Can Heal From Past Wounds And Live A Shame Free Life Full Of Joy.
+      body: We Help Amazing People Like You Reprogram Their Minds To Reach Their Dreams And Live A Life Full Of Purpose
       fontSize: md
   - buttons:
       - size: xl